The health and safety of our students and staff is very important to SMBC and The Bridge

 FEE-HELP is an Australian Government loan scheme that assists students to pay their tuition fee and is available to all Australian citizens.
-It is available to students who are enrolled in the Diploma of Christian Studies or the Diploma of Theology course, and who intend to complete it.
-There is a loan fee of 25 percent applied to FEE-HELP loans for undergraduate courses.
+It is available to students who are enrolled in the Diploma of Theology course, and who intend to complete it.
+There is a loan fee of 20 percent applied to FEE-HELP loans for undergraduate courses.
 For more information visit Study Assist.

 If you are enrolled in the Diploma, you may be eligible for Youth Allowance and can apply at Centrelink.
 Youth allowance is income and assets tested.
 For further details contact Centrelink on 132 490 or Youth Allowance.

-If you are enrolled in the Diploma of Christian Studies or Diploma of Theology course you are entitled to a concession card.
+If you are enrolled in the Diploma of Theology course you are entitled to a concession card.
 For more information, please visit NSW Transport/Opal.